 A note about Rabies

-While we have mentioned here that there can be a physical illness or injury behind a cat’s attack, it’s worth elaborating one specific condition: rabies.
+While we have mentioned here that there can be a physical illness or injury behind a cat’s attack, it’s worth elaborating on one specific condition: rabies.

 Rabies is a lethal disease that can spread from one mammal to another.
 Once the virus reaches an animal’s brain it affects its behavior.
 In many cases, that change in behavior includes increased aggression.